keunlee/istio-knative-starter-workbench/docs/OCP_SETUP.md

 ### Login to Openshift (oc CLI)

 Login to the cluster using the `oc` cli tool.
 Do this before executing any of the scripts.

+Make sure the user you are logging in as has administrative privileges.

 If using username/password: